- Is there a trial version of Add2Exchange?

 - How do I move Add2Exchange to a different server?

-Open a ticket online to request a preflight consultation beforehand.
+Open a ticket online to request a preflight phone consultation beforehand.
 Please review the topics on our support site under the Migrations tab.
 There is a distinction between moving Add2Exchange versus moving Exchange.
 Sometimes you may want to move Add2Exchange by itself (without moving Exchange), and other times you may want to move Add2Exchange along with Exchange (usually because Exchange is moving or migrating versions).

 This question does not address moving the Exchange server to a different machine.
 If that is the case, see the following question on migrating Exchange, including when you are moving Exchange without necessarily migrating the Exchange version.

-Add2Exchange can be moved to a different server.
+Add2Exchange can be moved to a different replication server.
 Since there are multiple possible scenarios, an overview can't be given here.
 See this technical bulletin which covers the possible scenarios and methods.

 Moving Add2Exchange to another server requires the issuance of a new license key, which has a license transfer processing fee.